 |Auto-Center||by the game|

-Damper is also not used by DiRT 3, so can be set to any value without issue.
-I typically disable Damper forces, so I leave this at 0%.
+Spring and Damper are not used by DiRT 3, so can be set to any value without issue.
+As a general rule, I leave these at 100% since there are some games that require them.

 DiRT 3 Settings